-Located right in the historic Old Town of San Diego, the Whaley House offers ghost enthusiasts 12 and up the chance to take a 90-minute ghost hunting tour of the house and learn about paranormal investigative tools and techniques.
-Daytime ghost tours run for guests of all ages until 4:30 p.m., and nighttime tours for anyone six and up begin at 5:00 p.m. and run until 9:30 p.m.
+Located right in the historic Old Town of San Diego, the Whaley House offers ghost enthusiasts age 12 and up the chance to take a 90-minute ghost hunting tour of the house and learn about paranormal investigative tools and techniques.
 October is a great month to visit.
 The museum runs spooky events all month and stays open until midnight on Halloween.

 Eastern State Penitentiary: Philadelphia, Pennsylvania

 Visitors who want both the history of the prison and a chance to see the spookier side must buy separate tickets for the historical museum and the Terror Behind the Walls attraction.
-The historical exhibits close at 5 p.m., and the terrifying section stays open until 12:30 a.m.
-The prison is in Philadelphia’s parkway museums district, and surrounded by other cool spots like the Philadelphia Museum of Art and the aquarium.
-Some hotels offer special deals for prison-bound guests.
-Try the blocks away Cornerstone Bed and Breakfast and choose the “prison package” for complimentary breakfast, street parking and two daytime prison tickets.Continue to 3 of 10 below.
+The prison is in Philadelphia’s Parkway museum district and surrounded by other cool spots like the Philadelphia Museum of Art and the aquarium.

 Avalon: Santa Catalina Island, California

 Built on ancient Native American burial grounds, the city of Avalon is said to be full of the spirits of people who have died since the city’s founding in the 1890s.
-It used to be a go-to place for celebrities looking for a break from the spotlight of Los Angeles, and famous people like actress Natalie Wood and author Zane Gray both died on the island and are said to remain today.
+It used to be a go-to place for celebrities looking for a break from the paparazzi of Los Angeles—famous people such as actress Natalie Wood and author Zane Gray both died on the island and are said to remain today.

-The easiest way to get to Catalina Island is via the ferry that runs out of four different southern California ports.
+The easiest way to get to Catalina Island is via the ferry that runs out of four different Southern California ports.
 It's an hour ride, and Avalon itself is only about one square mile, so a day trip from the mainland is definitely doable.
-Ghost tours run nightly, and take you throughout Avalon and all of its secret history-filled spots.
-It is a walking tour and lasts about an hour, so make sure to wear comfortable walking clothes.
+Ghost tours run nightly and take you throughout Avalon and all of its secret history-filled spots.
+It is a walking tour and lasts about an hour, so make sure to wear comfortable walking shoes.

 Lafitte's Blacksmith Shop and Bar: New Orleans, Louisiana

-Built between 1722 and 1732, Lafitte's is thought to be the oldest structure used as bar in America.
-French pirate Jean Lafitte used it as a front for his smuggling operation during his day, and now supposedly haunts the premises.
+Built between 1722 and 1732, Lafitte's is thought to be the oldest structure used as a bar in America.
+French pirate Jean Lafitte used it as a front for his smuggling operation in his day and now supposedly haunts the premises.
 It is rumored his stolen treasures are hidden somewhere within the walls.